rainlanguage/arb-bot/README.md

 # Specifies the owner limit, in form of owner1=limit,owner2=limit,... , example: 0x123456=12,0x3456=44
 OWNER_PROFILE=

+# Allows to use public RPCs as fallbacks, default is false
+PUBLIC_RPC=
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.